Eagle shadow on flag Tire Cover

 History of Eagle and the American Flag

-The bald eagle’s role as a national symbol is linked to its 1782 landing on the Great Seal of the United States. … Thomson also recommended that the small, white eagle used in Barton’s design be replaced with an American bald eagle, and Congress adopted this design on June 20, 1782.
+The bald eagle’s role as a national symbol is linked to its 1782 landing on the Great Seal of the United States.
+Thomson also recommended that the small, white eagle used in Barton’s design, replaced with an American bald eagle, and Congress adopted this design on June 20, 1782.

-What was the Bald Eagle role in American History
+What was the Bald Eagle’s role in American History?

 The bald eagle’s role as a national symbol is linked to its 1782 landing on the Great Seal of the United States.
-Shortly after the Declaration of Independence was signed on July 4, 1776, the Continental Congress gave Benjamin Franklin, Thomas Jefferson and John Adams the job of designing an official seal for the new nation.
-However, the three Founding Fathers failed to come up with a design that won Congress’ approval, as did two later committees that were given the task.
+Shortly after the Declaration of Independence was signed on July 4, 1776, the Continental Congress gave Benjamin Franklin, Thomas Jefferson, and John Adams the job of designing an official seal for the new nation.
+However, the three Founding Fathers failed to develop a design that won Congress’s approval, as did two later committees that were given the task.
 In mid-June 1782, the work of all three committees was handed over to Charles Thomson, the secretary of Congress.
-Thomson chose what he thought were the best elements of the various designs and made the eagle—which had been introduced by artistically inclined Pennsylvania lawyer William Barton in a design submitted by the third committee—more prominent.
+Thomson chose what he thought were the best elements of the various designs and made the eagle—introduced by artistically inclined Pennsylvania lawyer William Barton in a plan submitted by the third committee—more prominent.
 (Since ancient times, the eagle has been considered a sign of strength; Roman legions used the animal as their standard.

 |Select Tire Size|